All Episodes

 I'm sure you feel the same way.

-If Barack Obama's president, I don't want any anybody I know, wait till there's a new president.
+Barack Obama's president, I don't want anybody I know, wait till there's a new president.

-Because I know Donald Trump, if he fights, he's gonna fight to win it.
+Now I have a much more open mind to it because I know Donald Trump, if he fights, he's going to fight to win it.

-Yeah, but again, to Duncan's uh to Duncan's point, has he gone back and reconciled any of these past grievances?
+Yeah, but again, to Duncan's point, has he gone back and reconciled any of these past grievances?

 I mean, to me, that would be a true testament to his character.